5 Tips For Listing More Items On Etsy

 When choosing items to sell, be ruthless.
 What’s good enough for your shop?
 What is high quality, intriguing, and worth the time spent listing?
 Only group those items to list.
 Donate everything else—it’s not worth the time.

-When photographing your items, don’t take 2931432 photographs.
+Don’t take a hundred photographs of each item.
 Just take a few good ones.
 I used to over-compensate during the photography stage thinking it was better to have more photos to work with.
 Instead it resulted in slower editing and uploading time.
-Just take a few awesome photos and move on.
+Just take a few awesome photos that will educate potential customers, and move on.

 When listing, have a template for your title and for your description.
 Then not only will you be creating listing info quicker, but it will be more consistent.

-Create shipping profiles that you can use repeatedly!
+Create shipping profiles that you can use repeatedly.
 Create them all at once and then you never have to create new ones while you’re listing specific items.
-If you need to use a postal scale to calculate, I recommend estimating/rounding up for lighter items and using flat rate boxes for heavier items to save time.
+Etsy now has features that allow you to automatically calculate shipping for a customer based on their zip code, and print labels right at your computer.
+Bam!

 So, that’s what I’ve learned from personal experience.
 Hope these streamlining tips work for you!
 And don’t forget to browse my DIY shop, which will be closing soon and thus, has some insane sales!